winglang/wing/README.md

 Wing enables developers to build distributed systems that leverage cloud services as first-class citizens by combining infrastructure ***and*** application code in a safe and unified programming model (aka "*cloud-oriented*").
 Wing programs can be executed locally (*yes, no internet required*) using a fully-functional simulator, or deployed to any cloud provider (*yes, Wing programs are portable across providers*).

 Our mission is to bring back your creative flow and close the gap between imagination and creation.

-Wing elevates your cloud development experience to new heights (the puns are just inevitable so bear with us)! 🚀
+Developing for the cloud today requires mastering various layers of cloud stack, IAM roles, networking, and numerous tools, along with finding creative ways to test and debug code.
+In addition, long deployment times hinder iteration cycles and take developers out of their creative flow.

-We fullfil this mission by reducing cognitive load and increasing iteration speeds.
-How? by enabling you to work at a higher level of abstraction, letting you focus on business logic instead of cloud mechanics, and write much less code (90%-95% less!).
-We also provide you with a set of tools that let you test your code 100 times faster than before.
+We fulfill our mission by reducing cognitive load and increasing iteration speeds.
+How? by enabling you to work at a higher level of abstraction, letting you focus on business logic instead of cloud mechanics, and write much less code.
+We also provide you with a set of tools that let you test your code locally, significantly faster than before.

 <a href="https://youtu.be/vHy1TM2JzUQ" target="_blank" align="left">
     <img src="./logo/demo.gif" alt="Wing Demo" height="300px">
 </a>

 Wing is built by [Elad Ben-Israel](https://github.com/eladb), the guy behind the [AWS CDK](https://github.com/aws/aws-cdk), the gang at [Monada](https://monada.co) and an amazing [community](https://t.winglang.io/slack) of contributors (also known as Wingnuts).

-## What pains does Wing aim to solve?
-Developing for the cloud today requires mastering various layers of cloud stack, IAM roles, networking, and numerous tools, along with finding creative ways to test and debug code.
-In addition, long deployment times hinder iteration cycles and take developers out of their creative flow.

-This is just the tip of the iceberg, if for some reason you like pain, you can find some more [here](https://docs.winglang.io/faq/pains-wing-aims-to-solve) ;)

 ## Why we think the cloud needs a programming language to solve these pains? 🤔